 Seems simple, and yet many don't have the facts about sun exposure and protection.
 So Hoffman offers a few insights:

 Sun protection factor, or SPF, indicates how long sunscreen protects you from the sun's ultraviolet rays.
 SPF 30 should be adequate for most people in that it blocks 97 percent of UVB rays; however, dermatologists may recommend that some patients (such as those with heightened sensitivity to the sun) use a sunscreen with a higher SPF number.
 To determine the SPF number that’s best for you, Hoffman says, talk to your dermatologist.

 The most important tip: Always use a broad spectrum sunscreen, such as one containing zinc oxide or titanium dioxide, that safeguards against both UVA and UVB radiation.
-According to new rules presented in June by the Food and Drug Administration (FDA), sunscreens must offer both UVA and UVB protection to be labeled "broad spectrum."
+The Food and Drug Administration now requires that sunscreens offer both UVA and UVB protection to be labeled "broad spectrum."
 In addition, only broad spectrum sunscreens with an SPF of 15 or higher will be identified as products that can reduce the risk of skin cancer and early skin aging.
 Sunblocks with an SPF between 2 and 14, whether they're broad spectrum or not, can claim only to help prevent sunburn.

 And don't forget, sunscreen loses its potency over time, so check the expiration date on the bottle and update your sunscreen supply accordingly.